Best Treadmills of 2025

 There are a few things to consider when considering the running surface size of your treadmill.
 First, like motor power and intended use, you’ll want to determine how you’ll use the treadmill.
 If you only plan on walking and jogging, you can get away with a shorter length.
 But if you’re doing speed and interval workouts, you’ll want a longer one to give you more space to move.
 Typically, the length of running surfaces on treadmills runs between 45 and 60 inches.

 Lastly, consider your space.
 If your home has limited space and you want to make your treadmill’s footprint as small as possible when not in use, consider getting one with a folding deck, like the Horizon Fitness 7.0 AT Treadmill.
-Folding treadmills are also a great option for people who only occasionally use them.
+Folding treadmills are also an excellent option for people who only occasionally use them and don’t want to give them a lot of permanent floor space.

 Incline and Decline

 Most treadmills have a maximum incline of about 12%.
-Some will go up to 15% or higher, while others will be more suited to flatter running.
-Most treadmills do not have a decline mode, but if you want to practice running downhills, consider the NordicTrack Commercial X32i, which has the highest decline of -6%.
-It also has the greatest incline with a 40% gradient.
-While most people won’t train for mountain races exclusively on a treadmill, those with steep incline options can help people living in flatter areas get ready to go up and downhill.
+Some will go up to 15% or higher, while others are more suited to flatter running.
+Most treadmills do not have a decline mode, but if you want to practice running downhills, you’ll have to spend significantly more money than you would on the treadmills in this guide.
+The Peloton Tread has the lowest incline in this guide at 12.5%, while the other two options both go up to 15%.

 Maximum Speed

-Most treadmills have a maximum speed of 12 miles per hour, or about five-minute mile pace.
+Most treadmills have a maximum speed of 12 miles per hour, or about a five-minute mile pace.
 For most runners, this will do.
-Those wanting a bit more speed will want to opt for a treadmill with a higher maximum speed, like the Peloton Tread that reaches 12.5 miles per hour.
+Those wanting a bit more speed will want to opt for a treadmill with a higher maximum speed, like the Peloton Tread, which reaches 12.5 miles per hour.
 Again, this comes down to your intended use.
 Do you plan on doing speed workouts or just walking and jogging?
 Treadmills with a lower maximum speed will cost less.

 Weight Capacity